DSCI-310/DSCI-310-Group-11/README.md

    ```

 ### Without Docker
+1. Install the listed [dependencies](#dependencies) below
-1. Clone this repository
+2. Clone this repository
    ```
    git clone https://github.com/DSCI-310/DSCI-310-Group-11.git
    ```
-2. Install the listed [dependencies](#dependencies) below
 3. At the root directory of the project, run the following in the terminal/command line:
    ```
    make all
    ```

-To reset the repo to a clean state use:
+4. To reset the repo to a clean state use:
    ```
    make clean
    ```